ttww101/BreathEveryday/README.md

 Create your own beauty!
 Hope you all like it :).
 ***
 ### Home Page
-* Display setup categories
-* Bubbles can be drag to any position
+* Display setup categories & bubbles can be drag to any position

   ![](http://i.imgur.com/xEXSs1h.gif)